Anatoliy-Fedonyuk/Webreport_Racing_F1_Flask/packaging_tutorial/README.md

-# This Project : Convert and store data to the database
+# This Project: WebReport Racing F1 Flask

 ## Package "Convert and store data to the database" - this software package is an open source product
 ## and is distributed free of charge)